-Test number 1 today...
-I simply towed the 2 kites side by side through our small 3-bedroom house.
-While the sled held a horizontal line angle, the diamond spent most of it's flight at a positive line angle.
+Regarding test number 1 today ...
+I simply towed the two kites side by side through our small three-bedroom house.
+While the sled held a horizontal line-angle, the diamond spent most of its flight at a positive line-angle.
 So that was a fairly clear result.
-But just to be sure...
+But just to be sure, I tried something else.

-Test number 2 involved a launch from the floor followed by a minimum-speed flight through the living-room until I could go no further in that direction.
+Test number 2 involved a launch from the floor followed by a minimum-speed flight through the living room until I could go no further in that direction.
 The flight was timed by counting ticks of the living-room clock.
-Lift-off was timed to coincide with a tick of the clock.
-The diamond was tried first and could consistently stay in the air for 9 seconds.
-However, the sled could never get past 8 seconds.
-Again, a clear result.
+Liftoff was timed to coincide with a tick of the clock.
+The diamond was tried first and could consistently stay in the air for nine seconds.
+However, the sled could never get past eight seconds.
+Again, it was a clear result.

-So it was decided to trim down the spars of the sled by just 1mm of width!
-Somehow I managed to remove the spars from the sail.
-It helped that I make a point of not wrapping tape around the sail edges, otherwise the tape would be impossible to remove.
-By marking dots along 1 side of each spar it was possible to carefully snip off about 1mm all along the length, before re-taping to the sail.
+So it was decided to trim down the spars of the sled by just 1 mm of width!
+Somehow, I managed to remove the spars from the sail.
+It helped that I make a point of not wrapping tape around the sail edges, otherwise the tape would be nearly impossible to remove.
+By marking dots along one side of each spar it was possible to carefully snip off about 1 mm all along the length, before retaping to the sail.

 Voila!
-The sled now averaged close to 9 seconds in the air during the tow-test.
+The sled now averaged close to nine seconds in the air during the tow test.
 That would do!
-Oh one last thing - a quick check was made to ensure the kite would still stay in shape at the red-line tow speed of 6kph.
+Oh, one last thing—a quick check was made to ensure the kite would still stay in shape at the redline tow speed of 6 kph.
 It did, and more, as indicated by the Windtronic meter being held in my towing hand.